 Starting with morning time as a family allows us to focus on those things that are most important before we all go our separate ways, before anyone gets caught up in other projects, and before I lose my energy and patience!
 I initially added it to our routine because I wanted a way to incorporate the arts—Shakespeare, poetry, classical music, and more—into our homeschool.
 Gathering everyone together at the start of the school day allows us to do that and more!

 My kids bicker less during and after morning time, which is almost a good enough reason to do it by itself.
 The structure leaves less room for misunderstanding or jockeying for their way, but I think it’s more than that.
 We’re also working together during morning time and having a lot of fun in the process, which builds the camaraderie and understanding between them.
 Do they still bicker?
 Yes.
 But it’s definitely less than when we’re all working independently.

 3. It changes their perspective on school work.

 No longer am I the (sometimes-but-not-always-benevolent) dictator assigning work for them to do.
 Instead, we’re doing it together, working alongside each other, learning together, helping one another.
-And that makes school feel less like work and more like family time!
+And that makes school time feel less like work and more like family time!

 4. They get a say in what we learn.

 Of course, kids can have a say in their education even without morning time.
 But what I love is that they get a say not just in the big picture decisions, such as “What area of science do you want to study next year?” but in the day-to-day decisions.
-They all help choose the books we read, ask questions that lead us down rabbit trails, and “vote” on which activities to do each day (although I reserve the right to overrule them, despite their repeated attempts to skip math!), and this gives them an incredible sense of ownership over school.
+They all help choose the books we read, ask questions that lead us down rabbit trails and “vote” on which activities to do each day (although I reserve the right to overrule them, despite their repeated attempts to skip math!), and this gives them an incredible sense of ownership over school time.

 5. We’re building a family culture of learning.